Top CRM Software for Venture Capital Firms

 Why it fits VC

-Affinity is one of the most established CRM choices in venture, and its positioning is unusually direct: it is built for private capital.
-Its core strengths are activity capture, relationship intelligence, data enrichment, analytics, and workflows for deal sourcing, deal management, portfolio support, investor relations, and fundraising.
-That alignment matters because venture is fundamentally a relationship business, and Affinity is designed around that premise rather than retrofitted into it.
+Affinity is the incumbent.
+It was built for private capital from day one, and that shows up in how the product thinks: activity capture, relationship intelligence, enrichment, analytics, and workflows for sourcing, deal management, portfolio, IR, and fundraising.
+Venture is a relationship business before it’s a process one, and Affinity was designed around that rather than retrofitted to it.

 What makes it relevant for VC firms specifically